Czechia

 Where to stay in Czechia.

-The complete independent traveler’s guide to the best hotels, hostels, and culturally rich accommodations
+The complete independent traveller’s guide to the best hotels, hostels, and culturally rich accommodations

 Where history, design, and a proper night’s rest finally align